 For the People

-In For the People Jorge Tamames offers a stimulating comparative study of Spain’s Podemos and the Bernie Sanders movement in the US.
-Left populism emerges as a potential powerful antidote to rising inequality in both Europe and America.
+In For the People: Left Populism in Spain and the US., Jorge Tamames offers a stimulating comparative study of Spain’s Podemos and the Bernie Sanders movement in the US.
+Tamames argues for left populism as a potential powerful antidote to rising inequality in both Europe and America.